Course

 All of the key texts for the course can be found in our Learning Resources Centre (LRC).
 A couple of books are so good as working references for the entire three years that it can be worth buying your own copies.
 We’ll send you recommendations for these before you enrol.

-As audio moves ever more towards the digital domain, backing up and restoring your work to a variety of removable media will become a key part of your life.
-Although we will supply you with some re-writable media (DVD-R, USB pen drives etc.), many students find an external USB 3.0 hard-drive to be a quicker and more useful solution, especially if you have your own computer.
+As we work almost entirely in the digital domain, backing up and restoring your work to a variety of media will become a key part of your life.
+Although we will supply you with some re-writable media (USB pen drives etc.), many students find an external USBC / Thunderbolt hard-drive to be a quicker and more useful solution, especially if you have your own computer.

 Finally, you need a decent scientific calculator with a log and inverse log function, you can usually pick one of these up quite cheaply.
 Although many smartphones have a calculator that work perfectly well for this, you won’t be able to use your smartphone in exams here.